 - Improve social life.

-- Nonresidential drug abuse treatment- 12-week, cognitive-behavioral therapy provided in group settings.
+- Nonresidential drug abuse treatment, 12-week, cognitive-behavioral therapy provided in group settings.

 What To Expect?

-Despite the unusual circumstances, prison drug addiction treatment generally consists of the same basic steps as traditional drug addiction treatment.
+Prison drug addiction treatment generally consists of the same basic steps as traditional drug addiction treatment.
 Each prisoner is evaluated and goes through several different types of treatment, including vocational training.
 After being released, prisoner may also stay in a transitional living facility but need additional support services to help maintain sobriety.

-1. Evaluation and assessment
+STAGE 1.
+Evaluation and assessment

 Prisoners may undergo evaluations and assessments before or after they are incarcerated.
 This assessment is used to determine the extent of their addiction.
 If plausible, an addiction treatment plan may also be created at this time.